verbb/formie/docs/graphql/payments.md

 ### GoCardless

-**BYO:** GoCardless redirect flow (billing request / redirect).
+**BYO:** Redirect to the GoCardless hosted Billing Request Flow (Formie returns `redirectUrl` via payment action).

-No upfront payment input keys.
-Completion is handled via redirect and webhook; resubmit with the same session when returning to your app.
+Formie creates a Billing Request with a Direct Debit mandate request, then redirects the customer to GoCardless.
+After authorisation, Formie creates the one-off payment against the mandate.
+Completion is asynchronous — use webhooks and resubmit the same session if needed.

 ### Paddle